Sample Slab Book Links

 To say there is a lot of data out there about sample slabs is an understatement, but it's all but impossible to (easily) find.
-Below are a series of currated links.
+Below are a selection of some links.

 Conder101's book was the first attempt at an organized list of slabbing companies including samples.
 The book is long out of print, and quite dated, but it's a valuable reference.